WinterVein/CamelBoard/README.md

 can write to the blog.

--To do this you must Open BlogPoster.php in a text editor and change '$password ="CHANGEME";' To '$password = "your new password here";' THEN, open proccess.php and look again for where it says: '$password = "CHANGEME";' To '$password = "your new password here";'</h5>
+- To do this you must Open BlogPoster.php in a text editor and change '$password ="CHANGEME";' To '$password = "your new password here";' THEN, open proccess.php and look again for where it says: '$password = "CHANGEME";' To '$password = "your new password here";'</h5>